 After receiving your mortgage pre-approval, you will need to decide how much you can afford your monthly expenses and down payment.
-Your wish-list is next required.
-Make a list of your priorities, preferences, and needs.
+Your wish list is next required.
+But, first, make a list of your priorities, preferences, and needs.

 Your wish list will help you determine how much your new apartment will cost.
 If you are using a buyer’s agent, your representative can take this list into account while matching you up with as many better apartments as possible that fit your budget and priorities.